owlbear-rodeo/dice/docs/store.md

 You can roll dice by selecting a style on the left of the dice popover.

-You can then use the inputs to select which dice to roll.
+You can then use the quick bar to select which dice to roll.
 When you want to roll the dice simply click the Roll button.

+If you'd like more control over the roll you can expand the quick bar into a full roll dialog.

 ![roll interface](https://raw.githubusercontent.com/owlbear-rodeo/dice/main/docs/roll.jpg)